 - Borrowers sign up for free at Prosper and list the amount they want to borrow.

 - Investors review loans that are available and select those that meet their own personal criteria.

-- Once loans are funded, borrowers make monthly payments that are deposited into the investors’ account.
+- Once loans are funded, borrowers make monthly payments to Prospect and Prospect deposits the net payment into the investors’ account.

 Why would anyone borrow money this way?

 There are two kinds of borrowers that come to Prosper to fund their loans.
 The first group wants to pay a lower interest rate than they currently pay.

 For example, if you have a high-interest credit card debt you might use Prosper to find lenders who are willing to loan you the money at a much lower rate.
 That could save you a ton of money.

 The second group of people simply need to fund a project like a home remodel and don’t want to put it on their credit card or other expensive source.

 Residents of Iowa and West Virginia are out of luck – Prosper won’t help you get a loan.
 All other residents of the United States are able to borrow with Prosper.

 What is the process to get a loan?
 Is it easy or difficult?